GenesysGo/docs-shadow-cloud/operate/install.md

 wget -O ~/shdw-keygen https://shdw-drive.genesysgo.net/4xdLyZZJzL883AbiZvgyWKf2q55gcZiMgMkDNQMnyFJC/shdw-keygen-latest
 ```

-If all that is required is a `wield` upgrade, you can then re-start your node after 5 epochs with `sudo systemctl start wield`.
+If all that is required is a `shdw-node` upgrade, you can then re-start your with `sudo systemctl start shdw-node`.

 If a full cluster restart is required, it is recommended to follow any instructions given in the appropriate Discord channels.